flanagansteve/Riggle/readme.md

 I've attached a quick guide for setting up a private ethereum development network to test on, to help you get started.
 Happy coding!
 And again, please leave feedback so I can make this tool as useful as possible.

-\- Steve from Orion Blockchain Solutions
+\- Steve from Sublimity LLC

 I've released this software for free, to benefit the Solidity community, but tips and support are always appreciated: 0xDE1fa3159b2D8892Ef83648E639F1ee21Fc68F88